HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

 {: file="header.asm"}

 There's not much to it, because we're really mostly just allocating the space.
-The section directive here gives an explicit location for this code; it's to be located in ROM at address $100.
+The section directive here gives an explicit location for this code; it's to be located in ROM at address $0100.
 Next we jump to our real code, which will be defined elsewhere.
 Finally we allocate enough bytes to fill up the remaining space.
 We have $50 bytes of space to fill in total, and we've used 3 of them for the jump instruction, we just fill the remaining $4d bytes with 0.
 This will be filled in by rgbfix after we link our object code.

+## What is Vblank?
+In the upcoming sections, I'll be mentioning vblank several times, and that it's important to do certain operations only during this period.
+You can find detailed information [here on the PanDocs](https://gbdev.io/pandocs/Rendering.html#ppu-modes).
+For a quick explanation, the Gameboy's PPU (picture processing unit) draws one row of pixels at a time.
+After drawing the last row, there is a brief period of time until the next frame begins.
+This period between the screen being completely drawn and the next frame starting being drawn is called vblank.

 ## Getting our Message on the Screen

 Now that we have the boilerplate bits for the ROM header done, we're ready to make the Gameboy display our message.
 We'll start with our entrypoint and main loop.

->If you're running this on real hardware, make sure you disable the LCD/PPU **ONLY** during Vblank.
-Failure to
+>If you're running this on real hardware, make sure you disable the LCD/PPU **ONLY** during vblank.
+Disabling the
->heed this warning may result in damage to the Gameboy hardware.
+>LCD outside of vblank may cause physical damage to the screen.
 {: .prompt-danger}

 ```